Are you unable to concentrate and focus while studying?

 15. Make a Cheat Sheet

-A cheat sheet is basically notes that are a quick reference.
+A cheat sheet is basically note that are a quick reference.
 When preparing for an exam or test, creating a cheat sheet is a great way to review those little pockets of information you have a problem remembering.
 It can help you when you are concentrating on studying.

 In order to review the information on your cheat sheet quickly, color code topics, bold your subtitles, and write text that is concise and to the point.
 A cheat sheet is a great tool that you can use when doing your worksheets or reading extensively.
 You can just look at your cheat sheet whenever you are confused about what you are reviewing.